XingXie/xingxie.github.iobakup/_posts/2015-06-25-install-spark-cluster.md

     SparkStatistics-assembly-1.0.jar stage
 ~~~

-2. run on cluster mode
+2.run on cluster mode

-..1.
-The job will redirect to one of worker nodes. the report output is in work directory,
+2.1.The job will redirect to one of worker nodes. the report output is in work directory,

 ~~~ shell
 /vol/sparkuser/spark-1.2.2/work/driver-20150424010710-0004/report/WeeklyReport-2015-04-23T18:07:13.115-07:00.txt